tqtezos/minter-sdk/contracts/ligo/src/swaps/README.md

 This can be called by *any* address.

-This does not remove the swap info from the big_map, for the sake of more detailed errors.
-Any further operation with this swap will raise `SWAP_FINISHED` error.
-If the provided `swap_id` is not registered, `SWAP_NOT_EXIST` error is raised.
+The swap gets removed from big_map, any further operation for this swap will raise `SWAP_NOT_EXIST`.

 In case some of `assets_requested.fa2_address` refer to an invalid FA2 contract (not originated or without `transfer` entrypoint), `SWAP_REQUESTED_FA2_INVALID` is raised.
 This error normally should not happen, as the client is supposed to validate `assets_requested` on swap start.